 The program is hosted by racing guru Ed Chamberlain and is broadcast live from the main events in the UK, such as the Grand National, Cheltenham Festival or Epsom Derby.

-The ITV Racing channel will show horse races from every UK racing venue, including Royal Ascot and every other major racecourse, live on the five-day-a-week channel.
+The ITV Racing channel will show horse races from every UK racing venue, as well as the ITV7 racing competition, including Royal Ascot and every other major racecourse, live on the five-day-a-week channel.
 It will also feature racing in Ireland, France, Germany and Australia.

 ITV Racing is the new home for British horse racing on terrestrial television.
 With in-depth coverage of every race and feature from the best action sourced from the track, viewers can now follow their favourite jockeys and trainers or simply see what’s going on at all of the courses they love to visit.